fgma/rester/README.rst

 To actually backup data at least one repository has to be configured.
 Rester supports all repository formats restic supports.

 name
     A unique name to refer to this repository.
+Invalid characters: " ", "/".

 url
     The URL of the repository as passed to restic.
 For details on the format have a look at into restic's manual.